-Depending on the position (executive, non-executive) the annual variable remuneration calculation is based either 100% on Company's annual target achievement or on both Company's annual targets achievements as well as individual annual targets achievements:
+The annual variable remuneration calculation is based on Company's annual targets achievements as well as individual annual targets achievements:

-- Company's targets include 60% and - Individual targets include 40%
+- a.
+Company's targets include 40% and - b.
+Individual targets include 60%

 Annual targets of the Company are set by the Management Board based on the agreements with the Supervisory Board.
 The targets are achievable, sufficiently ambitious and challenging to provide the long-term value for all stakeholder groups of the Company.